JanHerca/urantiapedia/output/wikijs/en/article/M_Jose_Sanchez/Editorial_Luz_y_Vida_2022_09.md

 Are we looking for solutions in the right place?
 Jesus himself guides us in our search, inwards, towards our nucleus.
 Therein lies the answer to our current problems and concerns.

-> The Greek religion had a watchword “Know yourself”; the Hebrews centered their teaching on “Know your God”; the Christians preach a gospel aimed at a “knowledge of the Lord Jesus Christ”; Jesus proclaimed the good news of “knowing God, and yourself as a son of God.”
-These differing concepts of the purpose of religion determine the individual’s attitude in various life situations and foreshadow the depth of worship and the nature of his personal habits of prayer.
-The spiritual status of any religion may be determined by the nature of its prayers. ([UB 5:4.8](/en/The_Urantia_Book/5#p4_8))
+> The Greek religion had a watchword “Know yourself”; the Hebrews centered their teaching on “Know your God”; the Christians preach a gospel aimed at a “knowledge of the Lord Jesus Christ”; Jesus proclaimed the good news of “knowing God, and yourself as a son of God.” ([UB 5:4.8](/en/The_Urantia_Book/5#p4_8))

 Great and beautiful our good news, the one that Jesus invites us to carry out in these times, in this European meeting.